apache/geode-native/examples/cpp/function-execution/README.md

-# Put-get-remove example
+# Function-execution example
-This is a very simple example showing how to create a `Cache` using the `CacheFactory`, configure a `Pool` with a `PoolFactory`, and configure a `Region` with a `RegionFactory`.
+This is a very simple example showing how to execute a function on the server.
-We then put, get, and remove some primitive data in the region.
+It creates a `Cache` using the `CacheFactory`, configures a `Pool` with a `PoolFactory`, and configures a `Region` with a `RegionFactory`.
+The startserver script deploys a jar file with several custom functions in it, and the example app executes those functions and prints out the result set(s).

 ## Prerequisites
 * An installation of Apache Geode.